manvedu/wompi-demo/README.md

 WOMPI_HOST=https://sandbox.wompi.co/v1/ #Wompi url for sandbox
 ```

-You can find all the information about Wompi's environments and merchant's [here](https://docs.wompi.co/docs/en-us/ambientes-y-llaves)
+You can find all the information about Wompi's environments and merchant's keys [here](https://docs.wompi.co/docs/en-us/ambientes-y-llaves)

 2. Run command